 If you suffer from chronic pain, you’re not alone; approximately one third of Americans have the same medical condition.
 Not only can chronic pain be debilitating, it can also have a negative impact on your social and psychological wellbeing.
-Pain is your body’s way of signaling that something is wrong, so don’t ignore it!
+Pain is your Healthy Body’s way of signaling that something is wrong, so don’t ignore it!
 If you’re experiencing chronic pain, the licensed physiotherapists at ProActive Rehab & Sport Injury Centre may be able to help you reduce and better manage your persistent pain.

 While acute pain is short-lived and often easy to manage, chronic pain persists for months and can even last for years if not treated properly.
 There are a variety of chronic pain conditions including headache, low back pain, neck pain, arthritis pain, cancer pain and neuropathic pain, among many others.
 Many of these chronic pain conditions stem from a previous injury or illness; however, others have no specific cause.

 There are various treatment options for chronic pain sufferers including traditional medical management which involve pain relievers, antidepressants, anticonvulsants and/or opioids.
 However, before you consider long term pharmacological use, there are a number of effective conservative treatment options that you may want to try first such as exercise, physical therapy, nerve stimulation and psychological therapy.
 A multi-modal approach to chronic pain is always best.

 The Role of Muscle Imbalance in Chronic Pain

 Your Healthy Body is a masterpiece that consists of an array of muscles that are attached to the joints throughout your Healthy Body.
 For optimal functionality of your Healthy Body, there needs to be a balance of muscle length and strength between opposing muscles that are attached to surround the joints.
 In most cases, people transition from childhood with fairly neutral posture wherein our muscles and connective tissue are nicely balanced and we can move well.